mzuther/MoccaFaux/README.md

 practice, you might be better advised to use dedicated software and APIs like [Gulp.watch] and [inotify].

+## The name

+As this application was conceived as a substitue for [caffeine], I originally called it *Muckefuck* (pronounced [ˈmʊkəfʊk]).
+This is the colloquial German term for [coffee substitute].

+However, most English speakers would consider this name to contain a certain bad word (which it doesn't).
+I liked the name though, so I changed it to *Mocca faux*, which might be the French origin for *Muckefuck*.

 ## Installation

 You need an installation of Java SE 11 (any version for SE 8 probably